SpamTagger/SpamTagger-Core/README.md

 * **SpamTagger will aim to be more modern and flexible to deploy.** While this may take a while to come along, the goal will be to have a build system which can make reproducable VM images, installable ISO images, and Docker container images.
 Furthermore, it should be possible to provide images for different architectures, such as for the Raspberry Pi and other SBCs.

-* **SpamTagger will have a comprehensive configuration API.** This will seek to allow all settings to be readable and writable externally so that other projects can seek to add other user interfaces back to SpamTagger if they wish.
+* **SpamTagger will have a comprehensive configuration API.** This will seek to allow all settings to be readable and writable externally so that other projects can seek to add user interfaces back to SpamTagger if they wish.
 Specifically, it will be desirable to allow for plugins which can make SpamTagger configurable in tools like NextCloud, Plesk, CPanel and other similar hosting and domain management interfaces.

 * Since SpamTagger will be the project that is being actively maintained, **it will continue to see investment in new features, focusing on filtering quality over all else.** To begin with, TesseractOCR integration should be provided from the beginning.